FAQs About Online RN to BSN Programs

 How Much Does an Online RN to BSN Program Cost?

-The cost of an online RN to BSN degree can differ for each student depending on a few factors.
+The average cost to complete all required nursing courses ranges from about $10,000 to $15,000.
+The cost of an online RN to BSN degree can vary for each student depending on a few factors.
 Where you live is sometimes most important because that may determine whether you’ll pay in-state or out-of-state tuition.
 Many online nursing programs charge all students the same tuition rate, but this is not always the case.
+Tuition for STU’s RN to BSN online program is the same for in-state and out-of-state students, and students can also pay by the course.

 The number of courses you’ll need to take is the next consideration.
 Aside from your BSN classes in nursing, consider the general education credits you have left to complete.
-Check whether you have to fulfill some prerequisites as well.
-Once you know how many hours are required to finish your degree, you can figure your tuition cost.
-Don’t forget to add any fees that may apply also.
+Check whether you have to fulfill prerequisites as well.
+Once you know how many hours are required to finish your degree, you can figure out your tuition cost.
+Don’t forget to add any fees that may also apply.

 Will My Employer Pay for My BSN?